iain-mag/yeti-escape/README.md

 ### Downhill

 Ski down the mountain while avoiding rocks, logs, snowmen, and other obstacles.
 Jump obstacles, build your score, and survive until the Yeti appears.
+Escape the Yeti to finish the run and gain a points bonus!

 ### Slalom